lit/lit/docs-src/guide/02-writing-templates.md

 Follow these rules for well-formed templates:

  * Templates must be well-formed when all expressions are replaced by empty values.
- * Expressions can only occur in attribute-value and text-content positions
+ * Expressions can only occur in attribute-value and text-content positions.
- * Expressions cannot appear where tag or attribute names would appear
+ * Expressions cannot appear where tag or attribute names would appear.
- * Templates can have multiple top-level elements and text
+ * Templates can have multiple top-level elements and text.
- * Templates should not contain unclosed elements - they will be closed by the HTML parser
+ * Templates should not contain unclosed elements - they will be closed by the HTML parser.

 ## Binding Types